Philadelphia County Divorce Attorneys

 - Physical Custody: Refers to the child’s living arrangement.
 If a parent is granted sole physical custody, that parent would provide the child’s permanent home.
 Shared physical custody means both parents have significant time with the child; partial physical custody means one parent spends “less than a majority” of time with the child; supervised physical custody means another person or agency monitors the child while with that parent.
 The most common setup is the kids will primarily live with the parent with sole custody and see the other parent every other weekend and one weeknight.
 The parent with visitation may still share legal custody, but in most cases the sole parent also has legal custody as well.

-Family law attorney Sheryl R. Rentz is devoted to providing excellent legal services to clients regarding their divorce and family law matters.
+Attorney Sheryl R. Rentz is devoted to providing excellent legal services to clients regarding their divorce and family law matters in Chestnut Hill.
 Ms. Rentz has been representing clients throughout Pennsylvania for years, ensuring that they are well-informed in all aspects of their cases.
-Ms. Rentz has an extensive background in Pennsylvania family law, and can assist you in all types of matters, including divorce, alimony, property division, and child visitation.
+Ms. Rentz has an extensive background in family law, and can assist you in all types of matters, including divorce, alimony, property division, and child visitation.

-If you or someone you know in Philadelphia County is going through a divorce, call our office to set up a free consultation at (866) 290-9292 today.
+If you or someone you know is going through a divorce in Chestnut Hill or elsewhere in Philadelphia County, call our office to set up a free consultation at (866) 290-9292 today.

 Map of Philadelphia County